Farm Tour & Brunch

 Take a break from the city and head to a farm famous for its sheep!

-We offer a guided tour of our farm on Saturdays with a brunch menu.
+We offer a guided tour of our farm on Sundays with a brunch menu.

 You will meet and greet some of our happy sheep on the pasture fields (we have over 400 sheep).